Related privacy polices:

 We will need to ask you for certain personal information to give you the best possible experience when you engage with us (via our websites and apps or otherwise) and when you use our products and services.

-We use your personal information in lots of ways to make our products and services as effective as possible.
+We use your personal information in a number of ways to fulfil your request and make our products and services as effective as possible.

 We will use your information to accept you as a new/returning customer and continue to provide you with our products and services.